 Chapter 17:

-It was a bristleheart boar laying in the middle of the road, a pool of blood surrounding it with it’s insides strewn all over the road.
-And on it’s hide a clearly visible bite mark, with darkened purple skin around the wound.
+A bristleheart boar lay in the middle of the road, a pool of blood surrounding it with it’s insides strewn all over the road, the blood had not fully dried and was now sticky.
+And on the beasts hide a visible bite mark, darkened purple skin around the wound.

 “Poison,” Rune said definitively.
-Clearly he was already wracking his brain thinking about what type of beast could do that to something already so ferocious.
+Brow furrowed while wracking his brain with thoughts of what beast could do something like that.

-Almost as if it were trying to interrupt a tawny blur blasted by Rune knocking him to the ground clutching at his arm.
-Pulling back a hand he revealed a visible bite mark near his elbow, small rivulets of blood trailing down his forearm.
+Whether rising to the challenge or just to be a pure annoyance a tawny blur blasted by Rune knocking him to the ground.
+He clutched at his arm, pulling a hand back to reveal the visible bite mark near his elbow, small rivulets of blood trailing down his forearm.

-“That…hurt,” was all he could manage before suddenly keeling over.
+“That…hurt,” was all he could manage before suddenly dropping to the ground.

-With practised ease the trio of Roy, Gray and Beau leaped into action surrounding not just Rune but Midori as well.
-The earth rose up around them forming a solid barrier between them and whatever it was that attacked.
+And with practised ease the trio of Roy, Gray and Beau leaped into action surrounding not just Rune but Midori as well.
+Gray cracked his knuckles and put his fists together before the earth began to shudder as it rose up around them forming a solid barrier between them and whatever it was attacking them.

 “It’s The Beast!”
 Roy shouted, quickly taking command of the situation.
 “Protect Rune and Lady Midori!
-Lady Sahaela scout from the sky!”
+Lady Sahaela we need your eyes in the sky!”

 “A please wouldn’t hurt!”
 She shouted while soaring upward into the sky giving her a birds eye view of the perimeter, which allowed her to see the movement to the right.